 - Postpone your Pap test if you have an active yeast infection.
 Inflammation from the infection can mask abnormal cells on your cervix.

-- Don't douche or wear a tampon for at least 72 hours before the test.
+- Don't douche (ever) and don't wear a tampon for at least 72 hours before the test.
 These can reduce the number of cells on your cervix.

 - You will receive your Pap test results in the mail and via the secure server approximately one - two weeks after the test.
 Be sure we have your correct address.
 The notification will include results of the test and any other pertinent information.